isomerpages/moe-necrg/_assembly-programmes/Skillseed/Skillseed: Resilience Trails (Assembly Programme).md

-the earnings of our Community Guides, the Resilience Trails further serve as a platform that promotes the agency, voice and dignity of our Guides, by drawing out their personal stories and strengths without downplaying their challenges.
-Participants who experience the trails gain deeper empathy, understanding and appreciation of our vulnerable communities’ lived experiences.
+the earnings of our Community Guides, the Resilience Trails further serve as a platform that promotes the agency, voice and dignity of our Guides, by drawing out their personal stories and strengths without downplaying their challenges.</p>
+<p>Participants who experience the trails gain deeper empathy, understanding
+and appreciation of our vulnerable communities’ lived experiences.
 Finally, the trails also placemake, as they highlight and connect the various community assets, thus becoming a springboard for community collaboration and convening.</p>
 <p><strong>Details</strong>
 </p>
 <p>Skillseed representatives, such as Skillseed staff and/or Community Guides,